KomOnni/play-pokerodds/README.md

 SKD7SAC6HT

+One is able to do this with only their hand cards (2) or with any amount of additional cards on the table (2 hand cards + 3-5 cards flipped on the table)

 This application can calculate all odds.
 Note that the odds are against a single player, and are not absolutely perfect, but close enough.
+Also the amount of computing needed for 2 hand cards and 3 table cards means, that it takes around half a minute to calculate.